Ismaili Centre, Toronto: Architecture

-The Park
+Park

 The Ismaili Centre is set in a landscaped park, composed of both formal and informal gardens.
 Designed by Lebanese landscape-architect Vladimir Djurovic, the park connects the Centre with the adjacent Aga Khan Museum.
 Djurovic described his vision for the park as one that "captures the essence of the Islamic garden and translates it into an expression that reflects its context and contemporary age."

 Designed to suit the climate of Toronto, the gardens capture the beauty of the four seasons.
 The park also provides space for educational programming, outdoor gatherings, as well as offering areas for tranquility and relaxation.